 Dr. Musaid Khan's medical specialty is neurology (brain & spinal cord disease).
 Dr. Khan is professionally affiliated with Jersey City Medical Center.
 He is in-network for Amerigroup, United Healthcare Platinum, and United Healthcare Compass, as well as other insurance carriers.
 His education and training includes medical school at Dow Medical College and residency at St. Vincent's Hospital.

 Dr. Jocelyn Cheng is a specialist in neurology (brain & spinal cord disease).
 She works in New York, NY.
 She is a graduate of Thomas Jefferson University, Jefferson Medical College and a graduate of Jefferson University Hospitals' residency program.
 In her practice, she is particularly interested in epilepsy.
 Coresource, Vytra, and Blue Cross Blue Shield EPO are among the insurance carriers that Dr. Cheng takes.
 She is professionally affiliated with NYU Langone Medical Center.

 Clinical interests: Epilepsy

 Dr. Jeremy Meisel specializes in neurophysiology and neurology (brain & spinal cord disease).
-Dr. Meisel takes Coventry, United Healthcare POS, and United Healthcare Silver, as well as other insurance carriers.
-He graduated from Tel Aviv University, Sackler Faculty of Medicine.
-He is conversant in Spanish.
+He is an in-network provider for Coventry, United Healthcare POS, United Healthcare Silver, and more.
+He is a graduate of Tel Aviv University, Sackler Faculty of Medicine.
+In addition to English, Dr. Meisel speaks Spanish.

 Conditions / Treatments